 I’m an Astrophysicist.
 I’m also a big arthouse cinema enthusiast.
 This leaves me with the obvious topic to write about: botched science in blockbuster movies.

 Let’s begin, shall we?

 1. The Sun looks like a yellow ball of fire.
 No, the Sun is in fact a ball of ionised gas.
-As for the colour, the Earth’s atmosphere makes it look yellow via process known as Thomson scattering.
+As for the colour, the Earth’s atmosphere makes it look yellow via process known as Rayleigh scattering.
 If viewed from the space, the Sun would appear white.
 This is also clearly visible in photos taken from the International Space Station, for example.